Binary-ShadowMonarch/Bookapp/README.md

 This project taught me a lot about full-stack development, containerization, and building a real application that people might actually use.
 I learned about:

-- Web Workers and background processing, never knew i could detect clients cpu cores and use web workers to do stuff on my clients browser, not sure how it affects ux like opening multiple browser tabs, I use all cores for parsing like I create workers based on how many logical cores are available(pretty sure browser should handle and make available/claim back resources for my workers/parser).
+- Web Workers and background processing, never knew i could detect clients cpu cores and use web workers to do stuff on my clients browser, not sure how it affects ux like opening multiple browser tabs, I use all cores for parsing.
+I create workers based on how many logical cores are available(pretty sure browser should handle and make available/claim back resources used by my workers/parser).
-- JWT authentication and security best practices like session-based and JSON web tokens (like how I get automatically logged in on sites I visit like Notion - I get it now)
+- JWT authentication and security best practices like session-based and JSON web tokens (how I get automatically logged in on sites I visit like Notion - I get it now)
-- Docker orchestration and microservices, honestly I still don't get it fully and it barely works on my current setup, but cool thing was once i figured it out and made it work, it just ran with no hassle when deploying on cloudpanel over on the ubuntu server without no hiccups.
+- Docker orchestration and microservices, honestly I still don't get it fully and it barely works on my current setup, but cool thing was once i figured it out and made it work, it just ran with no hassle when deploying on cloudpanel over on the ubuntu server no hiccups.
 I didn't download/install node, go pnpm, manually ran any containers, just `git pull` created envs and `docker-compose --env-file ./.env up --build -d` just worked!
+- Github, my project is on private repository, and when i push new changes, I didn't wanted to manually download zip, scp my file to ubuntu server and then run docker-compose, But I didn't have to, I created a deploy key for my repository with read access, and set it up on ubuntu server to use it, then I can now just do `git pull` to pull latest changes once cloned! pretty awesome right?
+I also have a deploy.sh that just does this for me when i do ./deploy.sh.
 - EPUB file format and parsing, I thought .epub was file type like .jpg for image, turned out its an archive style, with structure and multiple files, like html/xhtml , css, fonts inside.
 I did't know there could be images inside .epub.
-- Responsive design and user experience (with no users 😆)
+- Responsive design and user experience (with no users 😆), tailwind was such an awesome experience, I can change styles for one element without worrying what button will disappear.
+I also later found uiverse.io(got search bar and a form) and daisyui(the loading ripple) wish I could found these sooner,as it would have helped me build fronted a bit faster, uiverse components could be copied in any library like svelte which was awesome!
+I also found lucide, they have icons for all i could want.
+I remember for my first portfolio website finding free icons downloading it in png, converting to svg.
 - Database design and optimization, for now I have one main users table that stores email and hashed passwords with unique id, other for email verification which saves time, email and code, and upon duplication saves new time and code but updates instead of adding another code entry with duplicate email.
-I thoughht of clearing this table periodically but seems unnecessary for now, I do have a function that runs once 24 hours but commented it out after knowing its just few MB for lots of rows!
+I thought of clearing this table periodically but seems unnecessary for now, I do have a function that runs once 24 hours but commented it out after knowing its just few MB for lots of rows!

 ### The Backend Developer Meme
 At one point, I looked at my app and realized the majority of my efforts were in the backend, while the frontend was still pretty basic (just as I left it weeks ago).
-I finally understood the meme about backend developers staring at frontend developers who just changed a button to yellow.
+I finally understood the meme about backend developers staring at frontend developer who just changed a button to yellow.
 I couldn't see as a client (when visiting the web app) what I did on the backend myself.
-But I don't regret it - I now have a solid understanding of cookies, authentication, and I can reuse this exact Go backend for future apps' authentication flow.
+But I don't regret it - I now have a solid understanding of cookies, authentication, and I can reuse this exact Go backend for future apps authentication flow.

 ### Testing and Development Tools
 I mostly used curl and scripts for testing (like the `checker.sh` script in the backend folder), but I discovered Postman and it's actually pretty useful for testing API endpoints.
-I also learned to appreciate Git more after losing 6 hours of work to VSCode crashing.
+I also learned to appreciate Git more after losing 6 hours of work to VSCode crashing(auto save on no errors was on but svelte component was screaming because of unused css selector and didn't save and my laptop doesnot hold power, just shuts off on power outage).
 Now I stage changes regularly and commit frequently.
 Also almost screwed up with git as well and used to checkout my previous commits frequently.
 I once did git reset --hard "head" thinking i can come back to this but it was gone, thankfully it was not much thats lost.
+I also feel why documentation is important, I don't have one and I forget why was that there, and only message i can look up for now is comments and commit messages, I'll be implementing a bit detailed documentation for this project later on.

 ## Future Improvements (If I Ever Get Around to It)

-- Add support for other book formats (PDF, MOBI) - My dad said he would use this to add his books (Nepali, Hindi, and Sanskrit) as he likes to read stories and poems (Ramayana, Puranas).
+- Add support for other book formats (PDF, MOBI) - My dad said he would use my app to add his books (Nepali, Hindi, and Sanskrit) as he likes to read stories and poems (Ramayana, Puranas).
 I might need to add conversion or accept more formats.
 - Implement book recommendations
 - Add social features (sharing, reviews)
 - Add reading statistics and analytics
-- Implement offline reading support as a pwa(progressive web application, learned this from sveltekit discord)
+- Implement offline reading support as a pwa(progressive web application, that popup to install it as an app to use it offline)
-- Add language options (as requested by my first client - my dad)
+- Add language options and natural sounding text to speech (as requested by my first client - my dad)
-- Page flipping animations
+- Page flipping animations for paginated view
-- Global EPUB store (though I have no idea how to implement this legally - I don't want to illegally distribute authors' work, only books that authors themselves made available for free)
+- Global EPUB store (though I have no idea how to implement this legally - I don't want to illegally distribute authors work, only books that authors themselves made available for free)
-- Forgot password functionality
+- Forgot password functionality(this is my first on list )
 - Delete books feature

 ## How to Run This Thing

-2. Open .env and fill in your configuration (as per the names)
+2. Open .env_template and fill in your configuration (as per the names)
 3. Run `docker-compose --env-file ./.env up --build -d`
 4. Visit `http://localhost:4353`